bryangoodrich/bryangoodrich.github.io/about/index.md

 # About Me

 I have lived among spreadsheets, and walked among data scientists.
 I have bested bad data, and saved broken imports.
-As a data engineer, my passion is architecting solutions that empower developers to solve many problems--abstract, automate, and APIs.
+As a data engineer, my passion is architecting solutions that empower developers to solve many problems: abstract, automate, and APIs.

 This blog is my space to share my experiences and best practices that I have learned work within my sphere of influence.